Do you need to check your credit records at both Experian and Equifax?

-“Do I have to check all three CRAs?”
+“Do I really have to check all three CRAs?”

 That depends on why you are checking your files.

-There are three situations where you really should check all of them:
+There are four situations where you must check all three credit reference agencies:

-- if you have been rejected for credit recently and are surprised about this.
-There may be errors on your credit file that need to be corrected, or even identity theft;
+- you have been rejected for credit and are surprised about this.
+There may be errors on your credit file or even identity theft;

-Even if you think your credit file is spotless, still check all three CRAs – you don’t want to have a mortgage application turned down because of some error on a file that it will take months to correct!
+- you want a mortgage or car finance in the next year.
+Even if you think your credit file is spotless, still check all three CRAs.
+You don’t want a mortgage application rejected because of some error that will take months to correct!

-- you are going to clean up your credit records after insolvency.
-I have written articles on how to do this after bankruptcy, after a IVA and after a DRO – it’s pretty much the same procedure (bankruptcy isn’t more difficult!) but the dates and the template letters are a bit different.
+- you want to clean up your credit records after insolvency.
+I have written articles on how to do this after bankruptcy, after a IVA and after a DRO.
+It’s pretty much the same procedure but the dates and the template letters are a bit different.